 Within this group of birds, some species may be more at risk than others.
-Gannets are often observed flying at heights within the range of the rotor-swept zone.
-The aerial and boat surveys conducted by the applicant documented hundreds of gannets during spring and fall surveys of Nantucket Sound.
-Gannet numbers were not notably higher in any part of the Sound.
 Soaring species (shearwaters) and species that plunge dive for food (gannets) may occur more commonly in the rotor swept zone of the proposed turbines while those that feed at the waters surface (storm-petrels) and heavy-bodied divers (the alcids) may spend far less time at heights above the water that would put them at risk of collisions with turbine blades.
 Aerial and boat surveys conducted in the study area were limited to daytime periods of good visibility.
 While documenting these species during periods of inclement weather (when they are most likely to occur near shore) presents difficulties, additional information on the frequency of occurrence and activity patterns should be investigated during a variety of weather conditions both day and night.
 However, due to the anticipated infrequent occurrence of pelagic species in the area of the proposed action, the risk of collision with WTG structures is anticipated to be low.
-Therefore, the risk of collision
+Therefore, the risk of collision is expected to result in minor impacts.